-The next full moon in the northern hemisphere will occur on Wednesday, July 13, 2022, at sharp 14:37 Eastern Standard Time (EST).
+The next full moon in the northern hemisphere will occur on Monday, July 03 at 7:39 Eastern Standard Time (EST).
 It will be known as the full buck moon.
 Okay, for the northerners, it will be Buck Moon.

-But, for the southerner, it will be a Wolf Moon.
-Therefore, for southerners, the next full moon in July will occur on Thursday, July 14 at sharp 05:37 Australian Eastern Standard Time (AEST).
+But, for the Southerner, it will be a Wolf Moon.
+Therefore, for Southerners, the next full moon in July will occur on Monday, July 03 at 22:39 Australian Eastern Standard Time (AEST).